oszuidwest/rpi-audio-encoder/README.md

 # rpi-audio-encoder
-This repository contains the audio streaming software for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
+This repository contains the audio streaming software for [ZuidWest FM](https://www.zuidwestfm.nl/) and [Radio Rucphen](https://www.rucphenrtv.nl/) in the Netherlands.
 The setup involves a Raspberry Pi 4 or 5 and a [HiFiBerry Digi+ I/O](https://www.hifiberry.com/shop/boards/hifiberry-digi-io/) or [HiFiBerry DAC+ ADC](https://www.hifiberry.com/shop/boards/dealing-with-blocked-p5-holes-8/) for audio input.
 The system uses FFmpeg as an encoder, integrated with Supervisor for process management via a web interface.
 It supports audio streaming to a SRT server.

 The encoder, stationed in the studio, connects to the digital output of an Orban Optimod, enabling streaming to any SRT server.
 Companion server software to complete the audio stack is available in [this repository](https://github.com/oszuidwest/liquidsoap-ubuntu).